Joolz Aer+ Stroller Review – Is It Better than Competitors?

 Joolz Aer stroller is the first lightweight stroller of the very established and trusted Dutch brand Joolz.
 Aer is described as a high-quality, stylish, lightweight buggy.
-Is it really a good stroller though?
+Is it really a good stroller, though?

 I’ll be real.
-When the stroller was first released I wasn’t convinced.
-Their full-size stroller like Geo 2 was weirdly designed with a second seat at the bottom and no basket.
-Their Joolz Day stroller was good, but pretty expensive for what it offered considering its size and most of my friends quickly swapped it for a smaller stroller relatively early on.
-When Joolz Aer showed up first it was released with no accessories, which made it impractical so I kept using my Babyzen Yoyo.
+When the stroller was first released, I wasn’t convinced.
+Like Geo 2, their full-size stroller was weirdly designed with a second seat at the bottom and no basket.
+Their Joolz Day stroller was good but pretty expensive for what it offered, considering its size, and most of my friends quickly swapped it for a smaller stroller relatively early on.

-These days the accessories and extra options are available for the Joolz Aer and I finally bought it.
-It’s safe to say that Joolz Aer quickly became our second go-to stroller for a while.
-I can honestly say that it’s a top contender when it comes to quality travel strollers available on the market, but there are certain things you need to take into consideration when buying it – like the fact that it might not be guaranteed on board a plane.
+When Joolz Aer showed up when it was released with no accessories, it became impractical, so I kept using my Babyzen Yoyo.
+I finally gave it a go and been using the original Aer model at first, before upgrading to Aer+.
+I can honestly say that it’s a top contender when it comes to quality travel strollers available on the market, but there are certain things you need to take into consideration when buying it, like the fact that it might not be guaranteed on board a plane.

-Pros & Minor Cons of Joolz Aer Stroller
+Pros & Minor Cons of Joolz Aer+ Stroller

 Age Range – 6 months to 50 pounds (22kg) – from birth with a newborn cot